AdaCore/training_material/courses/ada_essentials/080_expressions/88-expressions.lab.rst

 Expressions Lab
 --------------------------

+* Goal

+  - Use expression functions to validate array contents

 * Requirements

-   - Allow the user to fill a list with dates
+   - Prompt has three arrays of dates
-   - After the list is created, use *quantified expressions* to print True/False
+   - For each set of dates, use *quantified expressions* to print True/False

       * If any date is not legal (taking into account leap years!)
       * If all dates are in the same calendar year